blackberry/WebWorks-Community-APIs/BB10-Cordova/AudioRecorder/README.md

 setOuput(String filename) - Takes a file path for the recording to be saved.
 Must be called before calling record the first time.

 mediaState() - Returns the state of the recorder
-	-0 - Unprepared - All media resources have not been acquired.
+	- 0 - Unprepared - All media resources have not been acquired.
-	-1 - Prepared - All media resources have been acquired.
+	- 1 - Prepared - All media resources have been acquired.
-	-2 - Started - Media is actively progressing.
+	- 2 - Started - Media is actively progressing.
-	-3 - Paused - Media progress is interrupted and will resume from its current position.
+	- 3 - Paused - Media progress is interrupted and will resume from its current position.
-	-4 - Stopped - Media progress is stopped.
+	- 4 - Stopped - Media progress is stopped.
-	-Values are returned as a string.
+	- Values are returned as a string.

 duration() - The current duration of the recording (returns 0 if in an unprepared or stopped state). values are returned as a string